-Figure 13 plots proportions stating they pray daily among 1st and 2nd generation Muslims and French natives (of any religion), from ESS rounds carried every two years between 2006 and 2018.

-A sizeable gap between natives and Muslims is consistent across survey years, with a majority of self-identified first- and second-generation Muslims stating they pray daily and only a minority of natives stating the same.
-The native-immigrant religiosity ratio is comparable to what we documented earlier based on TeO, with Muslim immigrants' religiosity being several times higher in magnitude than natives.
+Figure 12 plots proportions stating that they pray daily among first- and second-generation Muslims and French natives (of any religion), from ESS rounds carried out every two years between 2006 and 2018.
+A sizable gap between natives and Muslims is consistent across survey years, with a majority of self-identified first- and second-generation Muslims stating they pray daily and only a minority of natives stating the same.
+The native-immigrant religiosity ratio is comparable to what I documented earlier based on TeO, with Muslim immigrants' religiosity being several times higher in magnitude than natives.
 If anything, the religiosity differential increases over time.
-We thus gain further confidence than our results regarding the magnitude of the religiosity gap are not an artefact of specific survey questions or survey periods.
-To further contextualize our findings, Figure 14 presents similar descriptive analyses in different European countries that also have sizeable Muslim minorities.
+I thus gain further confidence that my results regarding the magnitude of the religiosity gap are not an artifact of specific survey questions or survey periods.
+To further contextualize my findings, figure 13 presents similar descriptive analyses in different European countries that also have sizable Muslim minorities.